NEIWPCC Executive Committee Member

 Representative of the Massachusetts Department of Public Health Commissioner at NEIWPCC Meetings of the Commissioners

 As senior water resources, regulatory, and compliance specialist at Woodard & Curran, Paul Hogan helps clients throughout New England address regulatory issues related to stormwater, wastewater, and water quality.
 Previously, Hogan worked at MassDEP for 37 years, focusing on water pollution control and Clean Water Act issues.
 He was the section chief for the Surface Water Discharge Permit Program and deputy regional director of MassDEP’s central regional office, overseeing the drinking water, wetland protection, and wastewater programs.
 In 2010, he received a coveted EPA Lifetime Achievement Award.
 He holds a master’s in environmental engineering and a master’s in public administration from Northeastern University as well as a bachelor’s in history from Tufts University.

-For more than three decades, John Sullivan has worked for the Boston Water and Sewer Commission and has served as its chief engineer since 1990.
+For more than five decades, John Sullivan has worked for the Boston Water and Sewer Commission and has served as its chief engineer since 1990.
 He started his civil engineering career at the Boston Public Works Department, and over the years has held many prominent positions such as director of the Emerald Necklace Conservancy and commissioner of the Boston Conservation Commission.
 Among his many distinctions, Sullivan was awarded the Ralph W. Horne Award from the Boston Society of Civil Engineers in 2012.
 He is a certified professional engineer and holds several degrees: a master’s in business administration from Northeastern University, a master’s in emergency management from Massachusetts Maritime Academy, and a bachelor’s in civil engineering from University of Massachusetts Amherst.

 F. Adam Yanulis